spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-backup.md

 You can define a backup schedule in the cluster configuration for an existing cluster or while deploying a cluster.
 Palette supports scheduling a backup for a specific timestamp or a specific frequency.
 You can also specify the backup expiry period, meaning the duration, after which Palette will delete the backup automatically.
 For example, you can schedule a backup for every week on Sunday at midnight and trigger it will expire after three months from the backup date.

 You can initiate a backup on demand for an existing cluster.
-The following sections will describe the prerequisites and the steps to create a cluster backup using Palette.
+The following sections will describe the prerequisites and the detailed instructions to create a cluster backup.

 # Prerequisites